 - 1. Filter Criteria: These are the criteria that limit the results to display.
 They answer the "Who" part of the request.
 In the case of the example, the criteria would be:

 - a.
 Attendees

 - b.
 Greater than 18 years of age

 - c.
 Began attending in the last two years

-- 2. Display Criteria: Once the results are filtered you must display them, with the necessary attributes, to the person using the report.
+- 2. Display Criteria: Once the results are filtered you must display them, with the necessary attributes, to the user.
 In the case of our example, these attributes might be: